sa1672ndo/angelauramc.github.io/markdown/wiki/faq/INSTALLATIONOFMODSRPWORLDS.md

 ```

  ## Resource packs
-1. In the PojavLauncher menu, you will see "game directory" button, click it.
+1. In the Amethyst menu, you will see "game directory" button, click it.
 2. You will be automatically redirected to `.minecraft` folder.
 3. Inside you will find the `resourcepacks` folder.
 4. Paste your resource packs there.

 ## Worlds
-1. In the PojavLauncher menu, you will see "game directory" button, click it.
+1. In the Amethyst menu, you will see "game directory" button, click it.
 2. You will be automatically redirected to `.minecraft` folder.
 3. Inside you will find the `saves` folder.
 4. Paste your world there.